xlynkz/xlynkz.github.io/README.md

 - Fill (technology) with (stackshare)
 - Extract ideas, products and technology from thought leaders and store data w algolia API
 - Pull in Patent, discovery data
+- Online Marketing: The distribution of original content on ideation, development, and new business models.
+- Offline: Participation in organized entrepreneur communities.

 ## For Researcher
 - external environment to internal mind (all of internet to our local store), Vector space: QS = (Sensor1 + … Sx)